 Also check that all advertising is still correct following the redesign.
 I have heard of many people changing URLs and forgetting to go back and check their pay-per-click links or advertising.
 The result is the worst type of nightmare: paying for no sales.

 5. Test and improve

 Testing is much more critical for a redesigned site than for a new one.
-That’s because you already have a business underway.
-It’s remarkably easy to mess up a live site, so make sure things all work before you finally implement the new one.
+That's because you already have a business underway.
+It's remarkably easy to mess up a live site, so make sure everything is working before you finally migrate to the new one.

 You will be taking a much bigger risk if you have a bespoke site - nobody else has been running the code live so take special care.